Hotel Mario - Iggy's Lost Hotel

 You all knew this was coming... or maybe not.

 The story goes that, during the early days of Hotel Mario's development, the game's concept and background art felt mechanical and cold.
-This was due to the background artist working on the game - an unnamed Fantasy Factory employee who had some... sub-par concepts in mind, most notably a cheese-themed hotel.
-Eventually, this employee was replaced with a new artist, and the background art was revised to be more Disney and Tolkien-esque.
-This is all sourced from an interview with Traci Venola, that very replacement background artist.
+This was due to the background artist working on the game, who was an unnamed Fantasy Factory employee with some... sub-par concepts for hotel.
+Most notably, the employee had come up with a cheese-themed hotel.
+This employee was replaced with a new artist, and the background art was revised to be more Disney and Tolkien-esque.
+This is all sourced from an interview with Trici Venola, that very replacement background artist.

 It's a funny little story, and some (including myself at one point in my life) thought that this long-lost cheese hotel was supposed to be Iggy's cut hotel.